 Want to join SpiderForest?

-Webcomic applications to SpiderForest for August are now closed.
+Webcomic applications to SpiderForest for February will be accepted starting February 1, 2016.
 Submissions are considered by all active members of the network for inclusion.
-Final decisions will be made by confidential SF member vote during the final week of August.
-All applicants will be notified via email in the next couple weeks.
+Final decisions will be made by confidential SF member vote during the final week of February/first week of March.
+All applicants will be notified via email following final deliberations.
 If you’re curious about our policies, read our new FAQ about applying!

 - You must CURRENTLY be actively updating your comic at least once a week, or are scheduled to return from hiatus independent of being accepted.
 Exceptions are made on a case-by-case basis.